Sign In / Sign Out

 How to prepare for your appointment:

-Fall 2018 (through December 6th) - Thursdays* 2:00pm-4:00pm.
-Walk-in advising may change or be canceled at any time at the discretion of the department.
-It is recommended that you call the front office, (480.965.3561) to confirm walk-in advising hours.
+Express advising is limited to 10-15 minutes and is on a first come first serve basis.
+New students must make an appointment if it is their first advising session.
+Hours may change or be canceled at any time at the discretion of the department.
+It is recommended that you call the front office (480.965.3561) to confirm express advising days/times.

-Students should utilize walk-in advising for the following reasons:
+Students should utilize express advising for the following reasons:

 College of Liberal Arts and Sciences students are typically capped at 18 credits per semester or 7 credits in each summer session.
 Students may petition to take more than 18 credits in a specific semester by submitting a Credit Overload Petition.